mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 That’s why for circumstances, all we have to do is, first, we have to throw away all involvements, and also cease all affairs.
 At that time, we cut [them] off; [sit].
 Completely we are free from circumstances.
 But it doesn’t mean that we destroy circumstances; circumstances are existent, but they don’t bother us.
 So circumstances just exist.

 [The] point is, usually we are completely tossed away by circumstances.
-That’s why Dogen says that in zazen, we have to first be free from circumstances.
+That’s why Dōgen says that in zazen, we have to first be free from circumstances.
 That’s why we have to throw away, cease all affairs and all involvements.
 This is the first thing we have to do.

 And then, second, he mentions that we have to make arrangement of the sensory world.
 So, let’s [...] choose the room: not dark, not bright.
 That is the sensory world.